COVID-19 Privacy Implications: Workplace Temperature Screening

-- Global Data Protection Regulation (GDPR): GDPR applies to all companies processing the personal data of European Union residents.
+- General Data Protection Regulation (GDPR): GDPR applies to all companies processing the personal data of European Union residents.
 This information, even if it just notes that a temperature is “high” or “within a normal range,” will constitute “data concerning health” under the GDPR.
 By recording this data, you will be processing a “special category of personal data.”
 The GDPR generally prohibits processing of this kind of data unless you can demonstrate you satisfy certain enumerated legal grounds.

 - Health Information Portability and Accountability Act (HIPAA): HIPAA should not trigger additional obligations on employers that conduct temperature screening because an employer’s HIPAA obligations are generally limited only to covered health plans that are sponsored by the business.

 If temperature screening is conducted using cameras and facial-recognition technology, make sure the necessary disclosures have been made and the proper consents are obtained.